 RSTRING_PTR (being a macro,) may also evaluate its arguments multiple

-Updated by nagai (Hidetoshi Nagai) over 7 years ago
+Updated by nagai (Hidetoshi Nagai) about 8 years ago

 From: "ko1 (Koichi Sasada)" email@example.com